Call for Abstracts for the SMART STROKES 2020 Conference have now closed. Any queries please email firstname.lastname@example.org.

 - Quality improvement

-Authors can elect to submit their abstract as one of four presentation types:
+Authors can elect to submit their abstract as one of the following presentation types:

 - Oral 15: This is a 12-minute oral presentation with an additional 3 minutes for questions, i.e. a total of 15 mins.